macsible/macsible/README.md

 ### Run the Ansible playbook

-The primary Ansible playbook file is called macsible.yml and can be run using the following command (asks for sudo password):
+The primary Ansible playbook file is called macsible.yml and can be run using the command below (asks for sudo password).
+Note that running macsible.yml will in turn run your customised mac-custom.yml playbook.

 ```
 ansible-playbook macsible.yml -K